Happinetics (A Nine-Part Series)

-Meditation doesn't fix relationship patterns.
+Meditation doesn't fix harmful patterns.
 But it builds the interior conditions that make working with them possible.
 This series shows you how.

-Most of the friction in our closest relationships doesn't come from the other person.
-It comes from patterns — ingrained response sequences that run almost automatically, shaping what we say, what we do, and what we can't seem to stop doing even when we want to.
+Most of the friction in our lifes doesn't come from elsewhere.
+It comes from patterns (ingrained response sequences that run almost automatically, shaping what we say, what we do, and what we can't seem to stop doing even when we want to).

 Seeing those patterns clearly is the first step toward changing them.
 And you can't see clearly from inside the noise.